|

 275 six-inch shells had been placed close together, most touching each other,

 and some touching the walls of the magazine, on the morning of the explosion.
+The most likely cause of the disaster appears

 to have been overheating of cordite charges stored alongside a boiler room